Gateway to Work

 - Other possible exemptions will be reviewed for good cause on a caseby-case basis

-Reporting ― Means you are required to do Gateway to Work.
-You will have to work, attend classes or volunteer and report those activities each month through the FSSA Benefits Portal.
+Reporting ― Means you are encouraged to do Gateway to Work.
+You are encouraged to participate in qualifying activities for a certain number of hours, and report those activities each month through the FSSA Benefits Portal.
 You can also call Anthem to report your hours.

 Your status may change during the year if you have a change in your work or school status, or if you start or stop meeting an exemption.